 Key points of Lysosomal storage diseases

-The major lysosomal storage diseases
+The list of major lysosomal storage diseases

 - Tay-Sachs disease